-Due to the Coronavirus (COVID-19) pandemic, educational institutions across the country have shifted to remote virtual learning platforms to ensure the health and safety of staff and students.
+Remote virtual learning platforms have increased since 2020 to ensure the health and safety of staff and students.
 As students increase their use of technology and various social media platforms, the risks of cyber-bullying and harassment are heightened.

 Many students are isolated and physically distanced from friends and family, therefore it’s natural for anxiety levels and emotions to run high.
 The increased stress of current times could cause some students to lash out more often on learning platforms as well as social media.
 Many students are also facing harassment from trolls in Zoom classrooms and from other bad actors online.
 Depending on their age, students may be unaware that their behavior constitutes bullying, harassment, or stalking.
 Thus it makes it very important for parents and educators to discuss appropriate online behaviors with all students.